aadij7725/trafficTDL/README.md

 ## Applications

-CCNN is a novel approach for spatiotemporal traffic forecasting and can be experimented with on any relevant traffic dataset.
+TNN is a novel approach for spatiotemporal traffic forecasting and can be experimented with on any relevant traffic dataset.
 As this is a new model, its potential applications are broad and open for exploration.

 ## Citation

-If you use CCNN or this codebase in your research, please cite this work (pending publication):
+If you use TNN or this codebase in your research, please cite this work (pending publication):

 ```
 @article{jain2025tnn_traffic,